Ramshackle Inn: Tryouts

 The first tryout opened in Boston at the Wilbur Theatre on November 22, 1943.
-The local reviewer noted the audience's enthusiasm for a work that was neither original nor brilliant; its familiarty and stock characters seemed to be what they wanted.
+The local reviewer noted the audience's enthusiasm for a work that was neither original nor brilliant; its familiarity and stock characters seemed to be what they wanted.
 After two weeks in Boston, the production moved to Philadelphia, where it opened at the Walnut Theatre on December 6, 1943.
 The reviewer here was more critical of the play: "'Ramshackle Inn' is a rather ramshackle play, with its crazy quilt plot a farrago of odds and ends of wild melodrama and dizzy farce".
 The author "has hit upon a few amusing wisecracks.
 But they are not sufficient to make the play.... hang together or give it the sustained excitement and tension necessary".

 After two weeks in Philadelphia, producer Reud announced the production would take a week off to rehearse new material provided by Owen Davis.
 The revised play replaced the original Nazi spies and saboteurs with a black market liquour-cutting racket.
 It also dropped one featured character, Mr. Cosgrove, and introduced another, Arbothnot.
 Six members of the cast were replaced with new actors at this time.
 The producer then took the unusual step of having the revised production do a four-day tryout at Blair Junior High School auditorium in Norfolk, Virginia.
 This surprisingly large facility held an audience of up to nine hundred when the revised play debuted there on December 27, 1943.
 Local reviewer Warner Twyford was kind with the actors, but said of the play: "It is not funny enough to be crackerjack comedy, it is not scary enough to be exciting melodrama, it is not mysterious enough to be a mystery".

 The production then went to Richmond for two more days of tryouts, having shed and acquired a supporting actor along the way.
 Once there, lead actress Luella Gear chose to depart, necessitating replacement Ruth Gates to go on with 24 hours notice.
 Both local reviewers felt the acting and direction were ok, that star ZaSu Pitts provided sufficient drawing power, but the play itself was flawed.